Decoding the Registration Process of a Private Limited Company in Chennai

 1) Share capital

-Structure of various shareholders, share certificates, payment of a commission, etc.
+Structure of various shareholders, share certificates, commission payment, etc.

 2) PAN and TAN registration

-You can apply for the company’s PAN and TAN using the single form INC-32 by using forms 49A for PAN and 49B for TAN.
-Following the submission of the INC-32 form, the system will automatically produce these forms.
-Simply download it, add digital signatures, and upload both forms to the MCA portal; that is all that is required.
+You can apply for the company’s PAN and TAN using the single form INC-32, using forms 49A for PAN and 49B for TAN.
+After submitting the INC-32 form, the system will automatically produce these forms.
+Simply download it, add digital signatures, and upload both forms to the MCA portal; that is all required.

 The MCA will approve the registration and assign a CIN if all the needed information is correctly provided in the form, together with the necessary supporting documentation.
 Via the MCA site, you may also track this CIN online.